 “Sounds cool.
-I promised Oki Dog I’d play on the street so I brought my guitar and practice amp.”
-The Wreck’s trunk was humongous.
+I promised Oki Dog I’d play on the street.
+I’ve got my guitar and practice amp.”
+The Wreck’s trunk is humongous.

 “Give me a chance and come by Oki Dog tonight.”

 “How come the Weirdos or the Bags aren’t playing here?”
-I asked him when we got to the Whiskey.
+I ask him when we get to the Whiskey.

 Alice’s answer was simple.
 “They won’t book East LA bands.”

-“We played here but no longer play without being paid, especially on an afternoon.
-We’re more of a midnight band,” Nicky replied.
+“We played here but no longer perform without being paid, especially on an afternoon.
+We’re more of a midnight band,” Nicky replies.

 ‘I’m a joker I’m a smoker I’m a mid-night toker I get my lovin’ on the run Ooh, ooh, ooh, ooh’